hernancerm/zsh-trampoline/README.md

 ## What is this?

-This is a plugin for Zsh that reduces the time it takes to (a) `cd` to a commonly visited dir and to (b) open in an editor a recurring file.
-The plugin is very simple, it displays all your configured dirs and files in fzf, always in the same order.
+This is a Zsh plugin to efficiently `cd` to commonly visited dirs.
+The plugin displays all your configured dirs in fzf always in the same order.
+Think of it like a super simple [zoxide](https://github.com/ajeetdsouza/zoxide) just for Zsh.
+The plugin can also open files in `$EDITOR`.

 ## Usage

 While on the shell, press <kbd>ctrl+t</kbd> to start fzf with dirs and files to "jump" to:
-`cd` or open with `${EDITOR}`.
-This list is taken from the global parameter `ZT_CONFIG` that you need to define.
-While in fzf, press <kbd>ctrl+t</kbd> to toggle showing only the dirs and files explicitly listed in `ZT_CONFIG`.
+`cd` or open with `$EDITOR`.
+This list is taken from `$ZT_CONFIG` that you need to define.
 Press <kbd>enter</kbd> to select.

 ## Installation